rolling-stock-scheduling/rssched-solver/README.md

   - 3-opt-move: given a cycle and three indices i, j, k, the cycle is split into three parts and the order of the parts is changed

-#### objective framework

-- an objective consists of a hierarchy of linear combinations (levels) of indicators of a schedule (called solution)

-- to define a new objective first define all indicators for a given schedule (e.g. number of unserved passenger, total dead head distance, ...) by implementing the Indicator<Schedule> trait, which needs an evaluate and a name function

-- the evaluate method must return a BaseValue, which could be Integer, Float or Duration

-- linear combine multiple indicators to a level by choosing Coefficients (integer or float)

-- each level must be either Integer, Float or Duration and the indicators cannot be mixed within the same level

-- multiple levels form an hierarchical Objective, the first level is the most important one, ties are broken by the second level and so forth

-- given an Objective instance, a solution (schedule) can be evaluated.
-This method consumes the schedule and returns an EvaluatedSolution object which consists of the schedule and an ObjectiveValue

-- an ObjectiveValue is a Vector of BaseValues which matches the objective hierarchy and implements the Ord trait.

-#### heuristic framework

-- a generic solver trait, that each meta-heuristic-solver should implement

-- local search framework (independent of the rolling stock scheduling problem)

-  - there are three local improver implementations which can be chosen

 #### solver